Collection is NOT Preservation

 Data collection is a dynamic and multi-faceted process that relies on sound e-discovery strategy, as well as solid technical resources and expertise.
 There are important best practices that fall under each of the various elements of the collection process, but here are four big ones you should know:

 It's inevitable that some matters are going to present unique collection challenges.
-Maybe it's a case involving mobile data or one involving highly unorganized data on legacy systems.
+Maybe the case involves mobile data or highly unorganized data on legacy systems.
 Whatever the case may be, do yourself a favor and recognize these challenges early on rather than right at the point where data needs to be collected.
 It's always better – and much cheaper – to assess your needs proactively to determine if outside resources will be needed and, if so, which vendors.
-Even if outside help isn't needed, it's important to give your internal IT team a heads up that a potentially big project may be coming their way soon, so they can plan accordingly.
+Even if outside help isn't necessary, it's important to give your internal IT team a heads up that a potentially big project may be coming their way soon, so they can plan accordingly.

 Tier your collections

 This relates to our point above about over-collection.
 It's always best to think of collection in terms of phases or tiers, rather than to try and do everything all at once.
-A tiered collection strategy involves prioritizing data so that only the most highly relevant data is collected immediately and less relevant data is collected only when absolutely needed.
-Just remember, that the only way to execute a defensible tiered collection strategy is to have a very strong preservation process that gives you the ability to not collect everything immediately.
+A tiered collection strategy involves prioritizing data so that only the most highly relevant data is collected immediately and less relevant data is collected only when needed.
+Just remember, a strong preservation process is a prerequisite to a defensible tiered collection strategy..

 Create an ESI repository